 3. Reduction in Business Costs

 You’ve probably already heard that a remote workforce and reduce your costs and increase your bottom line.
-But are you aware by how much?
+But are you aware of how much?
 Global Workplace Analytics has conducted a substantial amount of research on Agile work environments that allow employees to work where and when they want.
-This research has shown significant cost reductions for businesses who offer work from home.
+This research has shown significant cost reductions for businesses that offer work from home.

-- -Salaries: A poll of 1,500 technology professionals revealed that 37% would take a pay cut of 10% if they could work from home, and 36% would choose working from home over a pay raise.
+- Salaries: A poll of 1,500 technology professionals revealed that 37% would take a pay cut of 10% if they could work from home, and 36% would choose to work from home over a pay raise.

 4. Employee Quality and Satisfaction

 Happier employees work harder and for longer hours, stay longer at their current place of employment and are more productive, and research has shown that over two-thirds would want to work from home.
-80% of telecommuters report a higher morale, and 82% of telecommuters report lower stress levels.
+80% of telecommuters report higher morale, and 82% of telecommuters report lower stress levels.
 In his study, Bloom found that employers who offered a work from home option had employee turnover rates fall by over 50%.
-Plus, more highly educated workers are looking for flexibility and work from home opportunities.
+Plus, more highly educated workers are looking for flexibility and work-from-home opportunities.